 Sunlight, weather, and the loads being hauled will damage the wooden deck and surface sealer.

-Applying a good water sealer that contains a UV inhibitor to all visible surfaces of the deck wood will help protect the wood.
-Using a hand held roller or hand held pump sprayer, apply every 6 months (recommend spring and fall).
+Recommend applying a good water sealer that contains a UV Inhibitor to all visible surfaces of the deck wood.
+Using a handheld roller or handheld pump sprayer, apply every 6 months (recommend spring and fall).
 More frequent applications may be required due to environmental conditions and load damage.